 Canine acupressure and acupuncture are part of Traditional Chinese Medicine (TCM).
 These healing modalities have been used for over 4,000 years.
 Chinese horse doctors used these methods on army horses for the emperor as far back as 2000 b.c..

-Canine acupressure has been known to help over 40 conditions.
+Acupressure has been known to help over 40 conditions in dogs.
 It excels at bringing energy to an area and increasing circulation which helps in rehabilitation, chronic pain, neurological disorders and strengthening the immune system.

 TCM is comprised of acupuncture/acupressure, herbal therapy, food therapy and Tui Na massage.